-I’ve been networking officially for over five years now so I’d like to offer Tab’s Tips for choosing a networking group.
+I’ve been networking officially for over five years (now almost 10!) so I’d like to offer Tab’s Tips for choosing a networking group.

 - every meeting is a networking meeting